Loop Groups and QNEC: Introduction

+where $\rho$ is the {\em Weyl vector}, that is the sum of all the dominant integral weights.
+Equivalently, the Weyl vector can be defined as half the sum of all the positive roots. \\

-\begin{proof} First we recall that since $\g$ is a complex semisimple Lie algebra then $ C_\lambda = \braket{\lambda , \lambda} $.
-In particular, since $\g$ is simple then the dual Coxeter number is a strictly positive number.
-The estimate on the central charge $c $ follows by $ g+1 \leq \dim \g $, which can be noticed by studying the following table:
+Now we briefly study the unitary irreducible representations $V(c,h) $ of the Virasoro algebra appearing from an irreducible level $\ell$ positive energy representation of $LG$.
+If $\ell =0$ then $\lambda =0$, and by $c=h=0$ we have the trivial representation of $\text{Vir}$.
+If $\ell \geq 1$, then $V(c,h) $ belongs to the {\em continuous series}, namely we have $h \geq 0$ and $c \geq 1$.
+The estimate on the central charge follows by the inequality $g+1 \leq \dim \g $, which can be noticed by studying the following table: